When the Fun Stops, Stop

 – Loss of interest in hobbies or leisure pursuits

 – Neglecting work or studies

-We recommend that you encourage the individual to contact Betting Tipster KE to discuss their gambling behaviour and to seek help.
+We recommend that you encourage the individual to contact us to discuss their gambling behaviour and to seek help.

-It is against the law for those under the age of 18 to gamble and Betting Tipster KE takes its responsibility to prevent underage gambling very seriously.
-We carry out age verification checks on all customers and ask for documentary proof of age where checks are inconclusive.
+It is against the law for those under the age of 18 to gamble and we take its responsibility to prevent underage gambling very seriously.

 Do You Need Help?